Machine learning in video games: Planetary Annihilation

 Planetary Annihilation is a real-time strategy game which focuses on massive scale war.
 The developers use ANNs in their default AI agent.

 Supreme Commander 2

 Supreme Commander 2 is a real-time strategy (RTS) video game.

 The game uses Multilayer Perceptrons (MLPs) to control a platoon’s reaction to encountered enemy units.
 Total of four MLPs are used, one for each platoon type: land, naval, bomber, and fighter.

+Gran Turismo

+Gran Turismo is a PlayStation game franchise that simulates realistic racing and driving experiences.
+In 2022, Sony AI researchers presented Sophy, an agent which can play Gran Turismo with performance on par with or superior to the world’s best e-sports drivers.
+The implemented solution is based on model-free deep reinforcement learning.

 Generalized games

 There have been attempts to make machine learning agents that are able to play more than one game.
 These "general" gaming agents are trained to understand games based on shared properties between them.

 AlphaZero

 AlphaZero is a modified version of AlphaGo Zero which is able to play Shogi, chess, and Go.
 The modified agent starts with only basic rules of the game, and is also trained entirely through self-learning.
 DeepMind was able to train this generalized agent to be competitive with previous versions of itself on Go, as well as top agents in the other two games.